 This three-day trip with two overnight stays shows autumn at its best in the northern region of Fjord Norway.
 Experience the dramatic alpine mountains, fjords and lakes in their autumnal splendour, climb the Via Ferrata or take the cable car to the top of Mount Hoven in Loen, and drive down to the legendary Geirangerfjord from the mountains.
 If you have time, you can extend your trip so you can enjoy what may well be the most beautiful time of the year in this part of Norway.

-Fjord Norway is like a fairy tale in autumn, with the autumnal colours of the trees and vegetation reflected in the cold fjord, a dusting of snow on the mountain tops and bracing air.
-Take a break and come visit us this autumn!Find out more
+Fjord Norway is like a fairy tale in autumn, with the autumnal colours of the trees and vegetation reflected in the fjord, a dusting of snow on the mountain tops and bracing air.
+Some outdoor activities are best experienced in autumn, and if the sun isn’t shining?
+Spend time indoors and delve into our cultural history.Find out more

 Ålesund → Hjørundfjorden →